azat-co/practicalnode/chapter4/chapter4.md

 When the template engine library doesn&#39;t provide the `__express` method, or a similar one with `(path, options, callback)` parameters, it&#39;s recommended that you use Consolidate.js (https://github.com/visionmedia/consolidate.js/).

-Here is a quick example of Consolidate.js for Express.js 4 (version 4.2.0 and Consolidate version is 0.10.0).
-In this example, a template engine Swig is used.
-It comes from the `consolidate` module and applied to express with the `app.engine('html', cons.swig)` statement.
-See the full server implementation which renders Swig templates:
+Let's look at a quick example of an abstraction library for templates called Consolidate.js.
+In this example, I use the template engine Swig.
+I picked this template engine because most likely you never heard of it and this makes it a good illustration for an abstraction library like Consolidate.
+So Swig comes from the `consolidate` module.
+I connected it to express with the `app.engine('html', cons.swig)` statement.
+See the full server implementation that renders Swig templates:

 ```js
 const express = require('express')